rtm516/GeyserMC-wiki/Floodgate.md

 ## Changing/disabling the prefix

-***Please note: we do not recommend removing the prefix unless you are certain that one will share a username between Java and Bedrock players.***
+***Please note: we do not recommend removing the prefix unless you are certain that no one will share a username between a Java and Bedrock player.***

 In your Floodgate config, change `username-prefix` to whichever prefix you desire - you can set it to `""` and there will be no prefix.
 On Spigot servers, you should also delete your `usercache.json` file located in the same folder as your server jar to prevent users who already joined from having the old prefix.